-Planting & Growing Commutata Mayday will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
+Planting & Growing

+Mayday will grow to be about 30 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and should not be planted underneath power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 30 years.

 This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.